isene/hypergraph/README.md

 For more information on HyperList, see http://isene.me/hyperlist/

-For an online version of Hypergraph, see http://isene.org/
+For an online version of Hypergraph, go to: https://isene.com/hypergraph.html